ajanes780/pythonapp/README.md

 # Enlighten Me

-a mental health managemt app
+ A mental health managemt app
-track you mental health and provide value feed back and encourgment
+ Track you mental health and provide value feed           Back and encourgment

 ios and android